TelemetryHub/opentelemetry-demo/README.md

 [![Downloads](https://img.shields.io/docker/pulls/otel/demo)](https://hub.docker.com/r/otel/demo)
 [![License](https://img.shields.io/badge/License-Apache_2.0-blue.svg?color=red)](https://github.com/open-telemetry/opentelemetry-demo/blob/main/LICENSE)

-## Welcome to the OpenTelemetry Astronomy Shop Demo
+## Welcome to the TelemetryHub-specific OpenTelemetry Astronomy Shop Demo

 This repository contains the OpenTelemetry Astronomy Shop, a microservice-based distributed system intended to illustrate the implementation of OpenTelemetry in a near real-world environment.

+**This particular branch is configured by default to send OTel signals to a [TelemetryHub](https://telemetryhub.com) backend.
+The only thing missing is a valid Ingest Key from your TelemetryHub account.
+With that in hand, check out [Quick start](#quick-start) below!**

 Our goals are threefold: